 (1) For further information on Constant Exchange Rates, see "II.
 Discussion of measures - Non-IFRS measures" above.

-(2) For further information regarding the revised presentation of other operating income and other operating expense, see note 1 and note 4 c) included in this report.
+(2) For further information regarding the revised presentation of other operating income and other operating expense, see note 1 and note 4 c) of the notes to the consolidated financial statements (unaudited) included in this report.

 Key Performance Indicators